JacYuan1/Input-Validation-and-Data-Sanitization-Project/README.md

 <h2 id="#Introduction">Introduction</h2>

 The objective of this project is to check and remove unwanted input ensuring that data conforms to security-related requirements.

+<h2 id="#Get-Started">Get Started</h2>

+Here are some steps to get started:

+1. Create a text or csv file anywhere on your pc and name it
+2. In the file open() function (Line 4) provide the location of that text file you've created in step 1
+3. Paste in samples (you can use the sample inputs provided [here](#Example-Inputs)
+4. Run the code!

 <h2 id="#Inputs-Requirements">Inputs Requirements</h2>